If you have moved to the Netherlands and are looking to date, there are several ways to meet single expats and potentially find your soul mate.

 Another popular way to meet potential partners in the Netherlands is to join Meetup groups and attend local events in your area.
 There are numerous groups throughout the country that are specifically designed for singles interested in dating and relationships.
 Again, major cities with larger expat communities naturally have a wider variety of groups to join.

-These include everything from speed dating to groups for single professionals and the LGBT+ community, and more.
+These include everything from speed dating to groups for single professionals, the LGBT+ community, and more.
 Some groups have thousands of members, too.
-Meetups are widely considered to be a fun and safe way to meet new people and develop both friendships and relationships.
+Meetups are widely considered to be a fun and safe way to meet new people and develop Dutch friendships and relationships.
 And because they tend to cater to specific age groups and sexual preferences, you are likely to meet like-minded people, too.
 You never know, your soul mate might only be a cocktail party away!

 Find local expat groups and clubs